-• The spread data used are for the same maturity as the bond.
-If the spread data do not reference the Level 3 - in instances where prices or issuer, then data that reference comparable issuers are used.
-When position-specific external price data significant spread inputs are are not observable, fair value is determined based on either benchmarking to comparable instruments unobservable or cash flow models with yield curves, bond or single name CDS spreads and recovery rates or loss given default as significant inputs.

-· Corporate and other debt includes contracts that are not classified as OTC derivatives because they fail net investment criteria.
+Fair value is determined using recently executed transactions, market price guotations, bond spreads and Level 2 - if value based on observable CDS spreads obtained from independent external parties, such as vendors and brokers, adjusted for any market data for comparable instruments basis difference between cash and derivative instruments.
+Level 3 - in instances where prices or The spread data used are for the same maturity as the bond.
+If the spread data do not reference the issuer, significant spread inputs are then data that reference comparable issuers are used.
+When position-specific external price data are not unobservable observable, fair value is determined based on either benchmarking to comparable instruments or cash flow models with yield curves, bond or single name CDS spreads and recovery rates or loss given default as significant inputs.
+Corporate and other debt includes contracts that are not classified as OTC derivatives because they fail net investment criteria.
 See the Derivative Contracts section below for a description of the valuation technique applied to such contracts.
-The Company holds cash CDOs that typically reference a tranche of an underlying synthetic portfolio of Level 2 - when either comparable single name CDS spreads collateralized by corporate bonds ("CLN") or cash portfolio of ABS/loans market transactions are observable or the credit correlation input is ("asset-backed CDOs"). · Credit correlation, a primary input used to determine the fair value of CLNs, is usually unobservable and insignificant derived using a benchmarking technique.
-Other model inputs such as credit spreads, including Level 3 - when either comparable collateral spreads, and interest rates are typically observable. market transactions are unobservable Asset-backed CDOs are valued based on an evaluation of the market and model input parameters or the credit correlation input is sourced from comparable instruments as indicated by market activity.
-Each asset-backed CDO position significant is evaluated independently taking into consideration available comparable market levels, underlying collateral performance and pricing, deal structures and liquidity.
-Corporate Equities · Exchange-traded equity securities are generally valued based on quoted prices from the exchange. · Level 1 - actively traded exchange-· Unlisted equity securities are generally valued based on an assessment of each security, considering traded securities rounds of financing and third-party transactions, discounted cash flow analyses and market-based Level 2 - if not actively traded, inputs information, including comparable transactions, trading multiples and changes in market outlook, among are observable, or undergoing a recent other factors.
-M&A event or corporate action Level 3 - if not actively traded, inputs are unobservable, or if undergoing an aged M&A event or corporate action Derivative Contracts Exchange-Traded Derivative Contracts • Exchange-traded derivatives that are actively traded are valued based on quoted prices from the • Level 1 - when actively traded Level 2 - when not actively traded exchange. · Exchange-traded derivatives that are not actively traded are valued using the same techniques as those applied to OTC derivatives.
-OTC Derivative Contracts • OTC derivative contracts include forward, swap and option contracts related to interest rates, foreign • Level 2 - when valued using currencies, credit standing of reference entities, or equity prices. observable inputs supported by market Depending on the product and the terms of the transaction, the fair value of OTC derivative products liquidity, or where the unobservable can be modeled using a series of techniques, including closed-form analytic formulas, such as the input is not deemed significant.
-Black-Scholes option-pricing model, simulation models or a combination thereof.
-Many pricing models Level 3 - when valued using observable inputs with limited market liquidity or if an unobservable input is deemed significant
+CDO The Company holds cash CDOs that typically reference a tranche of an underlying synthetic portfolio of Level 2 - when either comparable market single name CDS spreads collateralized by corporate bonds ("CLN") or cash portfolio of ABS/loans ("asset- transactions are observable or the credit correlation input is insignificant backed CDOs").
+Credit correlation, a primary input used to determine the fair value of CLNs, is usually unobservable and Level 3 - when either comparable market derived using a benchmarking technique.
+Other model inputs such as credit spreads, including collateral transactions are unobservable or the spreads, and interest rates are typically observable. credit correlation input is significant Asset-backed CDOs are valued based on an evaluation of the market and model input parameters sourced from comparable instruments as indicated by market activity.
+Each asset-backed CDO position is evaluated independently taking into consideration available comparable market levels, underlying collateral performance and pricing, deal structures and liquidity.
+Corporate Equities Exchange-traded equity securities are generally valued based on quoted prices from the exchange.
+Level 1 - actively traded exchange-Unlisted equity securities are generally valued based on an assessment of each security, considering traded securities rounds of financing and third-party transactions, discounted cash flow analyses and market-based Level 2 - if not actively traded, inputs are information, including comparable transactions, trading multiples and changes in market outlook, among observable, or undergoing a recent M&A other factors. event or corporate action Level 3 - if not actively traded, inputs are unobservable, or if undergoing an aged M&A event or corporate action Derivative Contracts and Other Contracts Exchange-Traded Derivative Contracts Exchange-traded derivatives that are actively traded are valued based on quoted prices from the exchange.
+Level 1 - when actively traded Exchange-traded derivatives that are not actively traded are valued using the same techniques as those Level 2 - when not actively traded applied to OTC derivatives.